 Additional English Scholarships

-To be considered for all of the scholarships below, complete the English Major Scholarship Application by March 3, 2023.
+To be considered for all of the scholarships below, complete the English Major Scholarship Application.
+The next deadline for scholarships in March 2024.
 No additional materials are needed.

 Sharon Borine Scholarships